Myouboku/QuickTab/README.md

 # QuickTab

-Firefox extension that helps you quickly switch between tabs using keyboard shortcuts and fuzzy search.
+Extension that helps you quickly switch between tabs using keyboard shortcuts and fuzzy search.

 Inspired by [fzf](https://github.com/junegunn/fzf).